porsche-design-system/porsche-design-system/packages/storefront/src/pages/assets/marque.md

 # Marque

 ## Introduction
-If a team can't use the "Marque" component or needs the Porsche marque images to build something new, we provide a manifest file and CDN URLs to easily reference to the different marque images.
+If a team can't use the "Marque" component or needs the Porsche marque images to build something new, we provide a manifest file to easily reference to the different marque images.

 ## Usage
 Once the `@porsche-design-system/assets` package [is installed](#/assets/introduction) you have access to the CDN path and the corresponding file names, e.g.: